allielynn/LDR-Music-Analysis/README.md

 # LDR-Music-Analysis
-Analyzed Lana Del Rey's albums and tracks with pandas
+Using data grabbed from Spotify's API, I analyzed Lana Del Rey's albums and tracks with pandas in Python.